jamesloh/gui_container/README.md

 ```
 6. Outside the container, you can now vncviewer localhost:5901

 7. Start the Terminal Emulator from the XFCE menu.
-In the Terminal Emulator, type 'firefox' to start the Firefox web browser.
-Firefox doesn't start correctly from the XFCE menu.
+In the Terminal Emulator, type 'cd firefox; ./firefox &' to start the Firefox web browser.

 # Issues on MacOS X El Capitan